Primary Advisor/Dissertation Chair

 Case Study, Ethnography

 Wellman, Austin John, "Elementary School Teacher Inspiration in Lifelong Musicianship" (2015).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 287.